Apollo Uplink

 Schema size limit

-provided by Uplink cannot exceed 6MB in size.
+Supergraph schemas provided by Uplink cannot exceed 6MB in size.
 The vast majority of supergraph schemas are well below this limit.

 In advanced use cases, you may want your router to use a supergraph schema different than the latest validated schema provided by Uplink.
-For example, you have different deployment environments for the same graph variant, and you want everything that managed federation provides except for your to use specific to their deployment environment.
+For example, you have different deployment environments for the same graph variant, and you want everything that managed federation provides except for your routers to use supergraph schemas specific to their deployment environment.

 For this scenario, you can follow a workflow that, instead of retrieving supergraph schemas from Uplink, uses the GraphOS Platform API to retrieve a supergraph schema for a specific GraphOS launch.
 The workflow, in summary: